Dr-Alireza-Ghasemi/mineral-processing-functions/Docs/RecoveryWeight.md

 # 🔁 RECOVERY.WEIGHT

 🔹 **Description**:
 The term "**recovery**" refers to the percentage of the total mineral present in the ore that is extracted into the concentrate.
-This function calculates the recovery using the grade and weight of both the **concentrate** and the **feed**.
+This function calculates the recovery based on the weight and grade of both the concentrate and the feed.

 ---